UX-Wizards/wizards-wiki/content/en/volunteer-openings.md

 **Contact:** Keri F.

 I want to create a small series of blog articles that compare tools that are around and other similar things that are useful for our trade.
-Ie: Figma/Photoshop/other tools in terms of prototyping ability, ease of use, cost etc.
+I.e. Figma/Photoshop/other tools in terms of prototyping ability, ease of use, cost etc.

 ### Designers (Junior!)

 **Looking for:** 1-2 jr designers\
 **Contact:** Keri F.

-This is a project for jr designers who want to get their hands dirty learning Figma or Sketch.
-To start with we’ll just be making a weekly post (literally a ‘menu’ this week’s events), but over time we templatize this and get experience with components and design systems.
+This is a project for ✨jr designers✨ who want to get their hands dirty learning Figma or Sketch.
+To start, we’ll be making a weekly post (literally a ‘menu’ of this week’s events), but over time we will templatize this and get experience with components and design systems.
 The output will be one piece per week, based on our existing calendar.
 You’ll receive guidance!

 ### Speaking Events Coordinator

-**Looking for:** 1-2 people
+**Looking for:** 1-2 people\
 **Contact:** Keri F.

 We want to have some talks, and it would be super useful to have a point person for this.
-Talks that we have in the ‘hopper’ - Josh Gold/Linkedin Talk,
+Talks that we have in the ‘hopper’ - Josh Gold/Linkedin Talk

 ### Hackathon Planning 2022

-**Looking for:** 3-6 more people
-(Currently Keri, Sidney, Max)
+**Looking for:** 3-6 more people (Currently Keri, Sidney, Max)\
 **Contact:** Keri or Sidney

 Want to help organise our next remote ux design challenge?
-We’ve run 5 of these in the past, they’ve always been really popular and fun with wizards and typically ‘sell out’ within an hour of being announced.
-For this project, we’re looking to see if we can streamline our event and bump it up from a 25 person event to potentially a 60 person event, making it our largest hackathon yet!
+We’ve run 5 of these in the past, they typically ‘sell out’ within an hour of being announced.
+For this project, we’re trying to streamline our event and bump it up from a 25-person event to potentially a 60-person event, making it our largest hackathon yet!

-We’re currently meeting every other Friday at 4:30pm (flexible)
+We’re currently meeting every other Friday at 4:30pm

 ### Volunteer Archivist/Yearbook Team Member (New!)

+**Looking for:** 1-2 more people (currently Archana, Ann and Max)\
+**Contact:** Keri, Ann, Archana or Max

 Be on the yearbook team, creating a yearbook to celebrate our upcoming 4th birthday!
 We currently have 3 people, and we’d like two more!
-**Looking for:** 1-2 more people (currently Archana, Ann and Max) **Contact:** Keri, Ann, Archana or Max

 We’re currently meeting every other week